buildthenmarket/Health-and-Fitness/Diet/Probiotics.md

 4. **Preservation of enzymes**: To preserve the enzymes and bio-benefits, it is recommended to consume manuka honey raw, without heating or prolonged exposure to high temperatures (Manuka Honey in Hot Water, Tea, Coffee.
 Heat-sensitive., 2019).

 In summary, the evidence suggests that putting manuka honey into hot coffee can ruin its probiotic enzyme benefits due to the destruction of the enzymes by high heat.
 To maintain the bio-benefits, it is recommended to consume manuka honey raw, at a temperature below 47°C (116°F).

+## Traveling to countries with bad sanitation

+When traveling, especially to places with different sanitation standards, it's important to maintain gut health and support digestion.
+Here are some over-the-counter (OTC) solutions that can help manage digestive issues caused by unfamiliar or potentially contaminated foods:

+* **Gut Enzymes**: These supplements help break down food more effectively, which can be particularly useful when eating unfamiliar foods.
+They can reduce bloating, gas, and other digestive discomforts.
+For instance, you might take them during meals to aid in the digestion of proteins, fats, and carbohydrates.

+* **Probiotics**: Probiotic supplements, such as Culturelle or Florastor, are beneficial for maintaining a healthy gut microbiome.
+They can help prevent digestive issues like traveler's diarrhea by supporting the balance of good bacteria in your gut.
+Probiotics are especially useful when you're exposed to new environments and different types of bacteria.

+Both gut enzymes and probiotics can be taken as part of a travel health kit to help manage digestive issues and maintain overall gut health while traveling.